Key tips for how to get the lowest ski train and snow train fares and how to save money when travelling to ski resorts by train.

 |Switzerland Travel Centre||0207 420 4934||9am - 5pm Mon-Fri; 9am - 1pm Saturdays.|

-It is worth noting that many rail-ski packages and some independent fares can only be booked on the phone.
+It is worth noting that some rail-ski packages and some independent fares may not be apparent or viewable online - another reason to phone.

-Tip 4: Mixing trains may save you money
+Tip 4: Going indirect may save you money

 If you are headed for the Tarentaise region (for resorts such as Tignes, Les Arcs, La Plagne and Meribel), served by the direct Eurostar Ski Train, you might find that you could save around £50 - £100 per person by taking indirect trains back.
 That means that instead of taking the direct Ski Train both ways, travel out on the direct train but come back by TGV to Paris and then Eurostar from Paris to London.
 Sure, you have to change in Paris, but you can do this easily - see our guide - simply by taking a taxi (costs about 15-20 euros per taxi).